google/rune/g3doc/database_design.md

 automatically null out the data member.

-Unsafe code which could result in dangling pointers is allowed only in code generators, which are assumed to be correct.
-Code generators should be rarely written, and very carefully reviewed for correctness.
+Unsafe code which could result in dangling pointers is allowed only in code transformers, which are assumed to be correct.
+Code transformers should be rarely written, and very carefully reviewed for correctness.

 ## Class